Homegrown's alright with me

 Plant that bell and let it ring

 Born in Nov.
 12, 1945 in Toronto, Young formed the Mynah Birds with Bruce Palmer and funk icon and fellow Canadian Rick James before moving to Los Angeles where he, Palmer, Steve Stills, Richie Furay, Jim Messina and Dewey Martin christened themselves as Buffalo Springfield.
-They had a hit with the anti-establishment "For What's It Worth," but Young and Stills soon split to start Crosby, Stills, Nash and Young with David Crosby and Graham Nash.
+They had a hit with the anti-establishment "For What's It Worth" (No. 7, 1967), but Young and Stills soon split to start Crosby, Stills, Nash and Young with David Crosby and Graham Nash.
 Young's CSNY songs - "Helpless" and "Country Girl Medley" - are highlights of Deja Vu.
+He also wrote "Ohio" (No. 14, 1970) after the Kent State College student killings.

 In 2011, Young reunited with Buffalo Springfield for a short tour that culminated at Bonnaroo.